-- All other absences are considered to be unexcused. - Students have three days for each excused day to make up work. - A doctor excuse is required after ten days of absences (unless extenuating circumstances arise and are approved by administration). - A note must be brought within three days of returning from an absence or the absence will be unexcused.
-Students should request make-up assignments for each absence. - Kindergarten students who accumulate more than twenty absences (excused or unexcused) in one school year may be withdrawn from class for the remainder of the school year. - Students in grades 1-12 who accumulate more than ten unexcused absences per semester in any academic year may be denied promotion.
+- All other absences are considered to be unexcused. - Students have three days for each excused day to make up work. - A doctor's excuse is required after ten days of absences (unless extenuating circumstances arise and are approved by administration). - A note must be brought within three days of returning from an absence or the absence will be unexcused.
+Students should request make-up assignments for each absence. - PreK and Kindergarten students who accumulate more than twenty absences (excused or unexcused) in one school year may be withdrawn from class for the remainder of the school year. - Students in grades Kindergarten-12 who accumulate more than ten unexcused absences per semester may not be allowed to participate in extracurricular activities. - Students in grades 1-12 who accumulate more than ten unexcused absences per semester in any academic year may be denied promotion. - Refer to Student Handbook for attendance/academic recovery procedures.